20 Cheap Healthy Snacks Under $1

 Cost: $0.73 cents per cup

-When they’re still in one piece, a bell pepper isn’t exactly an easy thing to snack while on-the-go—but if you cut the veggie into slices and throw them in a sandwich bag, you have yourself a vitamin C- and fiber-filled snack for just under a buck!
-And get this: Studies indicate that vitamin C helps muscles process a fatty acid called carnitine that’s essential to muscle growth and recovery.
+When they're still in one piece, bell pepper isn't exactly an easy thing to snack while on-the-go—but if you cut the veggie into slices and throw them in a sandwich bag, you have yourself a vitamin C- and fiber-filled snack for just under a buck!
+And get this: A study in Nutrients indicates that vitamin C helps muscles process a fatty acid called carnitine that's essential to muscle growth and recovery.
 Sounds like a good reason to nosh on the crisp veggie to us!

 Cost:52 cents per 1 oz serving, (Blue Diamond Whole Natural Almonds, from Walmart)